DevicePilot/devicepilot-zapier/README.md

 ## Deploying

 To be able to deploy you will need to be authorised via `zapier login` and must be a contributor to the project.

+You will then be able to run `yarn deploy` to push the new version.

 ## Documentation